Building 65, Room 217

 SCL uses the Social Change Model of Leadership Development (the most widely-utilized model of leadership development on college campuses) as a framework for understanding leadership.

-Additionally, students who complete SCL will participate in two hours of service learning (often through the Center for Service in Action).
+Additionally, students who complete SCL will participate in two hours of service learning (Center for Service in Action).

 “For me, SCL bridged the gap between increasing my own personal awareness, and being able to act upon what those realizations mean.
 Going through ELS and SCL really brought up a lot of realizations along the lines of social identity, my privilege, and what that means for my personal leadership.
 In SCL I was able to mentally process valuable information, which then provided me with the tool of agency to implement these principles in my everyday life.
 It was the solidification and application of all the impactful things I was learning.”